Marko Tadić – The School

 Marko Tadić (Croatia, 1979) studied painting at the Academy of Fine Arts in Florence.
 His artistic practice goes from drawings to installations and animations.
 The winner of numerous international prizes, in 2015, he received the Vladimir Nazor prize (Croatia) for the best exhibition and, in 2008, the Radoslav Putar Award (Croatia) as the best young contemporary artist.
 He has participated in numerous residences in Helsinki, New York, Los Angeles, Frankfurt, and Vienna.
 He has collaborated with the Art Academy in Zagreb as a tutor in a workshop on artists’ portfolios, field recordings and radio drama.
 He teaches at the Academy of Fine Arts in Zagreb and at the Nuova Accademia di Belle Arti NABA in Milan.
 His films have been shown at various international festivals of film animation and experimental films.
 In 2017, he represented Croatia, together with Tina Gverović, at the 57th International Art Exhibition, the Venice Biennale.

-This exhibition has been realized in collaboration with Museum of Contemporary Art Zagreb and is supported by Compagnia di San Paolo, the Fondazione CRT, the Regione Piemonte and the City of Turin.
+Part of Re-Imagine Europe – New Perspectives for Action.
+Co-funded by the European Union.
+The exhibition was realized in collaboration with the Museum of Contemporary Art Zagreb, and supported by Compagnia di San Paolo, the Fondazione CRT, the Regione Piemonte and the City of Turin.

 Year